 - Keep working, this was really amazing!

 What do you think about the second lesson content – Introduction to IELTS – Task Forms, Tips, and Strategies + How to Fill the IELTS Listening Answer Sheet?
 Was it informative enough for you, especially if you didn’t have time to attend the lesson or watch the lesson recording?
-Write in the comments, please!
+Do you have some IELTS tips and strategies to share?
+Write in the comments or via the contact page, please!